tao-harald/tao-harald.github.io/about.md

 ---
-layout: page
+layout: default
 title: About me
 ---

+# About me

 - I'm an undergraduate student.
 - I’m currently studying Mathematics in Sun Yat-sen University.
 - I love Algebra and have willing to do research on it.
 - I want to be an amateur photographer.
 - I’m currently working on Machine Learning / Deep Learning.